Accelerating Black Holes and Spinning Spindles: The conformal boundary for non-rotating solutions:

-The extremal supersymmetric black hole has some slightly exotic features, especially the behaviour of the conformal boundary and its Killing spinor.
+The non-rotating, extremal supersymmetric black hole has some slightly exotic features, especially the behaviour of the conformal boundary and its Killing spinor.
 In this section we relax the extremality condition $e=0$, instead imposing the BPS relations \eqref{strangeisntit} on the conformal boundary geometry with $e\neq 0$.
-We shall find that the conformal boundary has the same form as \eqref{bmetric}, but now with a completely regular metric on the spindle $\Sigma$, apart from the usual orbifold singularities at $\theta=0$ and $\theta=\pi$, so that $\Sigma\cong \mathbb{WCP}^1_{[n_-,n_+]}$ has the same topology as the black hole horizon.
+We shall find that the conformal boundary has the same form as \eqref{bmetric}, but now with a completely regular metric on the spindle $\Sigma$, apart from the usual orbifold singularities at $\theta=0$ and $\theta=\pi$, so that $\Sigma\cong \mathbb{WCP}^1_{[n_-,n_+]}$ has the same topology as the black hole horizon in the extremal limit.
 The circumference of $\Sigma$ near to $\theta=\theta_0$ grows as $e\rightarrow 0$, as does the distance between the poles and $\theta=\theta_0$, with the spindle effectively completely splitting in half in the extremal limit $e=0$.
 There is correspondingly a smooth solution $\zeta$ to the $d=3$ Killing spinor equation for $e\neq 0$, that approaches the piecewise constant solution \eqref{constantzeta} in the extremal limit.

-Although the metric takes the same form as \eqref{bmetric}, we shall obtain a simpler expression for the Killing spinor solution in PD-type coordinates.
-We thus introduce the new coordinates $\tau,p,\sigma$ via
+As we discuss, the non-rotating BPS and non-extremal solutions no longer have a smooth black horizon but a naked singularity.